Client Relationship Summary

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

-As a fiduciary, when we act as your investment adviser we have to act in your best interest and not put our interest ahead of yours.
+When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what that means.

 Conversation Starters